AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 with hints about strategies known to work in the given tactical context.
-Alternatively, the player may postpone reading these messages and instead try to puzzle out the tactics himself --- this is not so hard, as there are not yet so many moving parts to figure out in the first two adventures.
+Alternatively, the player may postpone reading these messages and instead try to puzzle out the tactics himself --- this is not so hard, as there are not yet so many moving parts to figure out in the first three adventures.

 In the third scenario, the main 'crawl' game mode, the player starts employing ranged combat, stealth, light sources, item and terrain alteration.